keutmann/TrustStamp/README.md

 Provides a web api interface for submitting proofs (hash of document) and status.

-The server is a stand alone and run directly as a Console app or Microsoft Windows Service.
-(Easy install) Comes with its own buildin Sqlite database and OWIN web server interface.
+The server is a stand alone and run directly as a Console Application or Microsoft Windows Service (Easy install).
+Comes with its own buildin Sqlite database and OWIN web api server interface.

 No need for IIS/SqlServer installed :)